-As described in Chapter 2 Section 2.5.2.1 Water Operations, Alternatives 1, 2, and 3 include pulse flow protection measures to be applied to precipitation-generated pulse flow events from October through May.
-In addition, and as described in more detail in Chapter 2, the alternatives would include a fish monitoring program capable of detecting a migratory response during the beginning of a precipitation-generated high flow event and continuing research would be utilized to operate to, and further refine the pulse flow protection strategy.
-The discussion in Appendix 11P, Section 2 Flow Threshold Survival Analysis to Assess Potential Effects of Sites Reservoir Project Diversion Criteria Based on Historical Juvenile Chinook Salmon Monitoring Data illustrates that the Sites diversion criteria generally minimize diversions during the historical periods of fish movement as reflected in Red Bluff rotary screw trap data, and application of the flow-threshold criteria from Michel et al. (2021) suggests that flow-survival effects on juvenile Chinook salmon (including winter-run Chinook salmon) would be greatly limited by the diversion criteria.
+As described in Chapter 2, Alternatives 1, 2, and 3 include pulse flow protection measures to be applied to precipitation-generated pulse flow events from October through May.
+Alternatives 1, 2, and 3 would also include a fish monitoring program capable of detecting a migratory response during the beginning of a precipitation-generated high flow event and continuing research would be utilized to operate to, and further refine the pulse flow protection strategy.
+The discussion in Section 11P.2 of Appendix 11P, Riverine Flow-Survival, illustrates that the Sites Reservoir diversion criteria generally minimize diversions during the historical periods of fish movement as reflected in Red Bluff rotary screw trap data, and application of the flow-threshold criteria from Michel et al. (2021) suggests that flow-survival effects on juvenile Chinook salmon (including winter-run Chinook salmon) would be greatly limited by the diversion criteria.

 Sites Reservoir Release Effects

-Sites Reservoir releases could temporally overlap with winter-run Chinook salmon presence near the release location in the Sacramento River, specifically migrating adults during November through May and juveniles rearing or migrating during October through March (Appendix 11A, Table 11A-2), although beach seine data suggest juveniles only occur downstream of the discharge location at approximately River Mile 100 from November onwards (Figure WR_DJFMP).
+Sites Reservoir releases could temporally overlap with winter-run Chinook salmon presence near the release location in the Sacramento River, specifically migrating adults during November through May and juveniles rearing or migrating during October through March (Appendix 11A, Table 11A-2), although beach seine data suggest juveniles only occur downstream of the discharge location at approximately RM 100 from November onwards (Figure WR_DJFMP).

 Sites Reservoir releases into the Yolo Bypass via the CBD would occur during August–October.
 These releases could temporally overlap with juvenile rearing and emigration of winter-run Chinook salmon during October.
 Adults would not be present in the Yolo Bypass during August through October (Appendix 11A, Table 11A-2).